eevee/camel/docs/yamlref.rst

         two.

 Obviously folded style is more useful if you have paragraphs with longer lines.
+Note that there are two blank lines between paragraphs in folded style; a single blank line would be parsed as a single newline.

 The header has some other features, but I've never seen them used.
-It consists of up to three parts.
+It consists of up to three parts, with no intervening whitespace.

 1. The character indicating which block style to use.
 2. Optionally, the indentation level of the indented block, relative to its parent.
-You only need this if the first line of the block starts with a space; otherwise the space will count as part of the indentation.
+You only need this if the first line of the block starts with a space, because the space would be interpreted as indentation.
 3. Optionally, a "chomping" indicator.
 The default behavior is to include the final newline as part of the string, but ignore any subsequent empty lines.
    You can use ``-`` here to ignore the final newline as well, or use ``+`` to